Synthetixio/SIPs/content/kips/kip-37.md

 - 2.5k USD in KWENTA each month.

 **adminDAO members:**
-- 1k USD om KWENTA each month.
+- 1k USD in KWENTA each month.

 **Management Contributor:**
 - 1k USD in KWENTA each month.
+Note that only Core Contributors are elibile for this position.
+Management Contributor rewards are in addition to existing grants.

 **Core Contributors:**
 - Negotiated salary via the adminDAO